irfanhakim-as/linux-wiki/topics/gpg.md

 > [!IMPORTANT]
 > A portion of this guide assumes you are using the [**Fish**](fish.md) shell.
 If you are using a different shell, make any required adjustments accordingly.

-> [!NOTE]
-> This guide assumes that you have already generated a GPG key.
-If you have not, please refer to the [Generate GPG Key](#generate-gpg-key) section.

 ### Description

 This details how we can enforce automatic signing for all our commits and tags in Git and GitHub/GitLab.